 Fix choppy scrolling

-On certain EGA cards Keen Galaxy games (But not Dreams or related games like Biomenace) experience choppy scrolling.
-These patches correct this by using an alternate coding for W_SetScreen that should have no side effects.
+On certain EGA cards Keen Galaxy games (But not Dreams or related games like BioMenace) experience choppy scrolling.
+These patches correct this by using an alternate coding for VW_SetScreen taken from the Keen 4 Demo that appears to work better.

 |Patch: Fix choppy scrolling -Keen 4|